 Steam cleaning a mattress is not just a way to breathe new life into one of the most important bits of your bed.
-It’s a vital part of your cleaning routine, helping you to remove stains and odours, and tackle dust mites, bacteria and allergens that can disturb your sleep.
+It’s a vital part of your cleaning routine, helping you to remove stains and odours, and tackle dust mites, bed bugs, bacteria, and allergens that can disturb your sleep.

 When you consider that most of us spend up to a third of our lives in bed, it makes sense that we tackle mattress cleaning on a regular basis, at least two or three times a year.
 You’ll be surprised how simple it can be to keep your mattress in great shape and ensure you enjoy a comfortable, restful night.